portworx/px-docs/maintain/monitoring/alerting.md

 Next step would be to import Portworx provided [Cluster](https://gist.github.com/shailvipx/6da98daa4f5464f855482c1de6a138b2) and [Volume](https://gist.github.com/shailvipx/cccbf6a99d9bfc81a86ced1bebc7039a) grafana templates.

-From the dropdown on left in your grafana dashboard, go to Dashboards -> Import, and add cluster and volume template.
+From the dropdown on left in your grafana dashboard, go to Dashboards -&gt; Import, and add cluster and volume template.

 Your dashboard should look like the following.